IMH333/g5/docs/convo-flow.md

 - user chooses a recipe, or can exit program

 recipe is chosen
-- stepe by step instructions listed
+- step by step instructions listed
 - macros
 - cost of additional ingredients
 - time for prep and creation